Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 It may seem like the same job as a head of product, but there are some distinct differences.
 Generally speaking, the VP of product is higher up in the hierarchy.

-Key responsibilities (and differences between a head of product):
+Key responsibilities (and differences from a head of product):

 - Reports directly to the CEO